 Jeremy Annear is a British Abstract Artist, born in Exeter in the UK in1949.
-He has been Represented by Messums London since 1996 where he has recently had a successful solo exhibition.
+He has been Represented by Messums London since 1996 for the past twenty years.

 His family holidays were spent in Cornwall where he met and was influenced by artists and the vibrant and influential modernist arts community of the West Penwith in the 1950/60’s.
 From an early age he determined to be an artist.
 In the mid sixties he went to Exeter College of Art and it was at this time that he exhibited his first abstract paintings.
 Whilst raising a young family he taught art and pursued other ways to earn an income, but during this time he made his own work.
 In the mid 1980’s his work began to flourish and early signs of an assured ‘language ‘ of painting began to form, he also moved to Cornwall to paint full time.